Skip to main content

 Structure of Terraform S3 State Backend Bucket

 This guide explains the structure of a Terraform S3 state backend bucket, including the use of workspaces, key prefixes, and buckets.
-It details how the backend.tf.json file is used to configure the S3 backend for storing Terraform state, and how DynamoDB is used for state locking and consistency checking.
+It details how the backend.tf.json file is used to configure the S3 backend for storing Terraform state, and how S3 native state locking provides consistency checking.
 The document provides examples and best practices for managing and accessing the Terraform state backend.

 Understand the anatomy of a Terraform S3 state backend bucket and how workspaces, key prefixes and buckets are used.